 However, in the Blackwater, as in many other rivers, such catches and large fish are indeed things of the past.
-Nevertheless, over the past seven seasons since drift netting was abolished by the Irish government in 2006 the Blackwater has maintained a recorded annual rod catch of approximately 4,000 salmon and grilse, of which 440 or so are spring fish.
+Nevertheless, since drift netting was abolished by the Irish government in 2006 the Blackwater has maintained a recorded annual rod catch of a little under 4,000 salmon and grilse, of which around 12% or so are spring fish.
 Another change from former times is that the runs are becoming later.
 Thus, over the last decade the average catch per month of spring fish has increased month on month through February, March and April, reaching its peak in May.
-Furthermore, typically and depending on water, the average catch per month of salmon and grilse taken together has continued this upward trend of increase month on month from June through to September, with the result that September is often the most productive month of the season.
+Furthermore, typically and depending on water, the average catch per month of salmon and grilse taken together has continued this upward trend of increase month on month from June through to September, with the result that September is quite often the most productive month of the season.

 The Blackwater is fortunate also in that it has a catchment area of over 3,300 square kilometres.
 This helps to maintain a sufficient flow of water in the main channel to make fishing possible under a wide variety of weather conditions.

 These facts establish the Blackwater as currently one of the best salmon fishing rivers in Ireland and also as a major salmon river by European standards.
 This ensures that it is a major attraction to both local anglers and visiting anglers from abroad.